TheNasirPlatform/Docs/PLANs/PROJECT_PLAN_TEMPLATE.md

+this is basically a system design of an IDEA.
 ## 1. Project Overview

-- **Project Name:**
-    Provide the name of the project or system.

 - **Idea Source:**
-    Reference the idea from Docs/Idea.md that inspired this plan.
+    Reference the idea from Docs/IDEAs that inspired this plan.

-- **Objective:**
+- **Project Review**
-    Define the core objective or the problem the project aims to solve.
+	review the IDEA purpose and scopes

 ---